-Midterms: There are three midterm exams, given in class on Monday, February 12, Thursday, March 21 and Wednesday, April 24.
+Midterms: There are three midterm exams, in class on Monday 9.29, Thursday 10.30 and Wednesday 12.3.
 No calculators, computers, notes or study aids are permitted.

-The second and third midterm exams also have a take-home component, on which you may use calculators, Mathematica, and your notes.
+The second and third midterm exams may also have a take-home component, on which you may use calculators, Mathematica, and your notes.
 You may not get help from the internet, other books or apps, or other people on these questions.

-Final exam: The final is cumulative, and will be done in class on Thursday, May 2 at 8:00 AM.
-No calculators, computers, notes or study aids are permitted.

-Getting help: The best place to receive help is my office.
+- Final exam: The final is cumulative, and will be done in class on Monday 12.8 at 2:00 PM.
+No calculators, computers, notes or study aids are permitted. - Getting help: The best place to receive help is my office.
 In class, I will not have time to take homework questions, and I will not be able to present all perspectives on a topic.
 In office hours, I am able to discuss the material at a much more friendly pace and offer some alternate viewpoints that may help you understand the material better.

 If you cannot make my scheduled office hours, you can come talk to me almost any time I am on campus.
-Also, I am more than happy to make an appointment to discuss the material with you, and I can also videoconference with you through Zoom or Skype, if needed.
+Also, I am more than happy to make an appointment to discuss the material with you, and I can also videoconference with you through Zoom, if needed.
 I also know some more advanced students whom I can recommend as a tutor.
 Send me an email.

-Students with disabilities who require reasonable accommodations to fully participate in course activities or meet course requirements should register with the Educational Counseling and Disability Services office (x3057, ecds@ferris.edu).
-While ECDS will send me a letter outlining the accommodations to make for you, I would appreciate it if you could contact me immediately for assistance with any necessary classroom accommodations.

-Academic dishonesty: Papers will be monitored for "magic answers".
+- Students with disabilities who require reasonable accommodations to fully participate in course activities or meet course requirements should register with the Disability and Accessibility Resource Center office (x3057, DARC@ferris.edu).
+While DARC will send me a letter outlining the accommodations to make for you, I would appreciate it if you could contact me immediately for assistance with any necessary classroom accommodations. - Academic dishonesty: Papers will be monitored for "magic answers".
 Issues with academic dishonesty are taken very seriously, will almost always result in an F for the class, and will be referred to the Office of Student Conduct.